afiola/P2PBazaar/Design Doc.md

 `trackerSocket`: Socket for connection to a Tracker object.

 `listenSocket`: Socket for incoming connections.
-Port is uniquely assigned by tracker, since this is running on a single computer.
+Port is randomly assigned by the OS, since this is running on a single computer.

-`connectedNodeList`: List of active socket objects, each representing another p2pNode this p2pNode is connected to.
+`connectedNodeDict`: Dictionary with keys representing ID numbers of P2PNodes this node is connected to.
+Values are the corresponding socket objects.

 `searchRequestsSentList`: List of search request ID numbers that this node has already passed on.